 At 4421mm in length, this latest version of A3 soft-top is slightly longer (by 183mm) than the model it replaces, as well as being 28mm wider (at 1793mm).
 However, with a 15mm reduction in overall height, from 1424mm to 1409mm, the new A3 cabriolet is more squat and purposeful-looking than before, and has what Audi describes as a 'coupé-like stance'.

 Despite the increases in length and width, the A3 cabriolet is actually lighter than before, thanks in part to the new MQB architecture and aluminium-hybrid body construction (which includes an aluminium bonnet), and also to revisions to the range of engines.
 The body-in-white weighs 30kg less than before, and the entry-level model has a kerb weight of just 1440kg.
+The third gen A3 received a mid-life facelift in 2016, focusing directly on improved interiors, more standard equipment and minor work to the lights and bumpers, which was also replicated across the second generation cabriolet so the whole A3 range has the same shelf life.

 On the road, the A3 cabriolet is a competent if not exactly engaging steer.
 The inevitable compromises of the cabriolet's roof removal are dealt with in reasonable fashion, although there's no hiding the fact that some rigidity and ride refinement have been sacrificed.